BrainJS/brain.js/README.md

 ## W3C machine learning standardization process

-Brain.js is widely adopted open source machine learning library in javascript open source world.
-There are several reasons for it, but most notable are **simplicity of usage while not sacrafizing performance**.
-If you are a developer or if you just care about how ML API should look like please join W3C community and share your opinion, or simply support opinions you like.
+If you are a developer or if you just care about how ML API should look like - please take a part and join W3C community and share your opinions or simply support opinions you like or agree with.
+Brain.js is widely adopted open source machine learning library in javascript world.
+There are several reasons for it, but most notable is **simplicity of usage while not sacrafizing performance**.
+We would like to keep it also simple to learn, simple to use and performant when it comes to W3C standard.
+We think that current brain.js API is quite close to what we could expect to become a standard.
+And since supporting doesn't require much effort and still can make a hudge difference feel free to join W3C community group and support us with brain.js like API.

 ### Links